 Mickey Cohen was born in Brooklyn, New York, and grew up in Los Angeles.
 After a troubled childhood, Cohen's first connections with top Jewish and Italian mobsters came during his teenage years, through his involvement in the boxing game.
 In his early 20s, he began working for legendary mobster Bugsy Siegel.
 By the early 1940s, Cohen was allied with Siegel's partners Meyer Lansky and Frank Costello; approved by Lucky Luciano; and sponsored by his old Cleveland supporters, the Milano family, along with other prominent nationally ranked mobsters.
 In 1947, Siegel was assassinated and Cohen, subsequently, became the West Coast crime boss.
 His connections were so wide and deep that although he was brought to trial for all types of offenses, including murder, he was convicted just twice, for income tax evasion.
-He died of natural causes in L.A. in 1976.

 Cohen was born Meyer Harris Cohen on September 4, 1913, in the Brownsville neighborhood of Brooklyn, New York.
 He moved to Los Angeles, California, as a toddler with his widowed mother, a Russian-Jewish immigrant who spoke little English.
 With five older siblings, Cohen grew up poor in Boyle Heights, a tough melting pot neighborhood in Los Angeles.
 His hardworking mother ran a tiny grocery, and during Prohibition, his brothers operated a drug store, where he learned to make bootleg alcohol.